 And lest you think that your sins do not deserve this kind of wrath, ponder these four things:

-Which leaves one last point to make.
-And O, how crucial it is!
+This leaves one last point to make.
+And oh, how crucial it is!
 How precious it is.
 How infinitely beautiful it is.

 4. At the end of the age, when the full and final wrath of God is poured out, it will have been escapable.

 “You do not have to be under God’s wrath if you will receive his Son as your Savior, Lord, and Treasure.”